-As a woman, taking regular steps to monitor your reproductive health is a key aspect of maintaining your overall health and wellness.
-It’s important that you educate yourself and stay up to date on the most recent recommendations from women’s healthcare experts.
+As a woman, taking regular steps to monitor your reproductive health is key to maintaining your overall health and wellness.
+You must educate yourself and stay current on the most recent recommendations from women’s healthcare experts.

 If you’re not already, you should be scheduling a yearly visit to the gynecologist to check in on your reproductive well-being.
-In addition to your annual appointment, there are measures you can take in between visits to keep an eye on your sexual health—including a self-breast exam.
+In addition to your annual appointment, you can take measures between visits to monitor your health—including a self-breast exam.

-Below is the essential information you need to complete a thorough and effective examination!
+In honor of October being breast cancer awareness month, here is the essential information you need to complete a thorough and effective breast examination!

 Before we guide you through the process of a self-breast examination, you should understand why it’s so important to perform them regularly.
-Routinely checking your breasts helps you better detect any lumps, abnormalities, or other potential issues early, before they become a bigger problem.
+Routinely checking your breasts helps detect any lumps, abnormalities, or other potential issues early before they become a bigger problem.

 Ideally, self-exams should be completed once a month around the same time in your cycle (for the most accurate comparison).
 This will help you get familiar with the normal look and feel of your breasts, so you’ll notice if something changes and can address it sooner rather than later.

 *Please remember that self-exams do NOT replace regular mammograms or women’s well visits, but rather are a supplemental preventative health measure*

 3 Steps to a Self-Breast Examination: